andrewwinters89/NPJphase/README.md

 ### Custom User Settings

 Once you have registered the module, you can update the user settings in cmec.json to work with your input dataset.
-The following settings are allowable
+The following settings are allowable:

 pressure_level: "200", "250", or "300"